What We Learned from This Year’s Banking Technology Summit

 - Cyber security is a top priority

+Good news for those using virtual data rooms – stay calm, you have got nothing to worry about.
 One of the most eagerly anticipated talks of the summit was by Sagheer Mufti, COO at ADIB.
 Mufti spoke on the topic of backup and recovery provisioning, a clear reference to the recent spate of cyber-attacks on banks in the UAE.
 Earlier this year, the UAE was identified as the target of more than 5 per cent of the world’s cyber-attacks , and just last month the cyber security firm Kaspersky warned that the Emirati banking system was particularly vulnerable to a new type of malware.
 These concerns were then echoed by Banque Saudi Fransi’s Roshdi Osman, who highlighted the significance of online security in his presentation on the conference’s final day.
 With trillions of dollars being held in accounts across the Middle East, no bank can afford the cost of a cyber-scandal, so expect to see a lot of investment in online protection in the near future.